Constraints Example: Problem Formulation#

 Quantum samplers optimize objective functions that represent problems in formats that are unconstrained (e.g., QUBOs, or unconstrained binary optimization problems).
 As is shown in this chapter, any constraints in the original problem are represented as part of the objective function; this technique is known as penalty models.

-Some Leap quantum-classical hybrid solvers accept only unconstrained objective functions; for example, hybrid BQM solvers.
-For those too any constraints must be added to the objective function, typically as a penalty.
-However, some Leap hybrid solvers can handle constraints natively, as shown in the Simple Workflow Example example.
-For more information, see the Using Leap’s Hybrid Solvers section.
+In addition, some of the Leap service’s quantum-classical hybrid solvers accept only unconstrained objective functions; for example, hybrid BQM solvers.
+Thus, for these solvers any constraints must be added to the objective function, typically as a penalty.
+However, some of the Leap service’s hybrid solvers can handle constraints natively, as shown in the Simple Workflow Example example.
+For more information, see the Using the Leap Service’s Hybrid Solvers section.

 Formulating an Objective Function#